klenwell/rails-code-challenge/README.markdown

 ## Alternate Submission Instructions (if you don't want to publicize completing the challenge)
 1. Clone the repository
 1. Next, complete your project as described below within your local repository
-1. Email a patch file to the appropriate address listed above ([data.challenge@livingsocial.com](mailto:data.challenge@livingsocial.com) if you are applying for the Big Data position, [dev.challenges@livingsocial.com](dev.challenges@livingsocial.com) if you are applying for the general Senior Software Engineer position).
+1. Email a patch file to the appropriate address listed above ([data.challenge@livingsocial.com](mailto:data.challenge@livingsocial.com) if you are applying for the Big Data position, [dev.challenges@livingsocial.com](dev.challenges@livingsocial.com) if you are applying for the general Senior Software Engineer or Associate Developer position).

 ## Project Description
 Imagine that LivingSocial has just acquired a new company.
 Unfortunately, the company has never stored their data in a database and instead uses a plain text file.
 We need to create a way for the new subsidiary to import their data into a database.
 Your task is to create a web interface that accepts file uploads, normalizes the data, and then stores it in a relational database.